ibexa/documentation-user/docs/getting_started/discover_ui.md

 It lets you navigate the content tree, and, for example, create, edit, move, copy, or delete content.
 - **Site management**, which enables you to create and edit block-based pages and manage multiple websites.
 - **Product catalog**, which enables you to handle products presented on the website, including their specifications and pricing.
-- **Admin**, which is the administration panel where you can manage, for example, Users, Sections, or permissions.
+- **Administration**, which is the administration panel where you can manage, for example, Users, Sections, or permissions.

 ## Content tree